 You can swap our pecans for walnuts, almonds, or other types of nuts if you prefer.
 Alternatively, you can leave them out altogether go with a different topping like marshmallows and an oat streusel.

 Make your life a little easier and use canned sweet potatoes instead of raw ones.
 Using canned sweet potatoes means you can skip the boiling step.
+Just make sure to drain the liquid out, you can also leave out milk as canned sweet potatoes are wet enough.

 If you want to make vegan sweet potato casserole, use plant-based milk instead of regular milk, vegan butter or margarine in place of butter, and silken tofu instead of eggs.
 You can swap them in a 1:1 ratio.